 Community and Youth Clubs running in Marlow

 For children aged 6 to 8 years.
-3rd Marlow Bridge Beavers run in a hall near the Prince of Wales pub on Monday and Tuesday evenings during term time.
+3rd Marlow Bridge Beavers run in a hall near the Prince of Wales pub on Tuesdays and Thursdays evenings during term time.

 The Army Cadets Marlow parade on Tuesday and Thursday evenings between 7:30 and 9:30pm at the cadet centre on Institute road.
 They accept young people who are at least 12 and in Year 8 (or above) at school.

 For girls aged 7 to 10, brownies is about trying new things that teach girls about themselves, their community and their world.
 Brownies in Marlow runs at the Girl Guiding Centre near Marlow Bridge on Mon, Tue, Wed and Thur evenings.

 They meet on Tuesday and Friday evenings between 19:30 and 21:30 at their Headquarters on Wethered Road.
 They accept new cadets from the age of 10 to 18yrs.
 The 10 and 11 year olds meet only on Friday evenings, with the 12 to 18 year olds meeting on both Tuesday and Friday.

 For children aged 8 to 10 1/2yrs .
 3rd Marlow Bridge Cubs run in a hall near the Prince of Wales pub on Tuesday and Thursday evenings.